elwint/endurance-records-cup-tm2/README.md

 The config file is `records_eyepiece_enduro.xml`

-**Note:** when changing the points, change it in `EnduroCup.Script.txt` as well to show the correct points on the scoreboard.
+**Note:** if you want to change the points, update it both in the config file and in `EnduroCup.Script.txt` to show the correct points on the scoreboard.

 ### Nouse Message